bigwiv/Biopython-cn/chr6.rst

+Ôªø
-Chapter?6??Multiple Sequence Alignment objects
+Chapter 6  Multiple Sequence Alignment objects
 ==============================================

-This chapter is about Multiple Sequence Alignments, by which we mean a collection of multiple sequences which have been aligned together ®C usually with the insertion of gap characters, and addition of leading or trailing gaps ®C such that all the sequence strings are the same length.
+This chapter is about Multiple Sequence Alignments, by which we mean a collection of multiple sequences which have been aligned together ‚Äì usually with the insertion of gap characters, and addition of leading or trailing gaps ‚Äì such that all the sequence strings are the same length.
 Such an alignment can be regarded as a matrix of letters, where each row is held as a ``SeqRecord`` object internally.